Seed-Boss

 EXCELLENCE™: 8th ( Top 7% )

-* Note: regional turf quality &gray leaf spot performance may be more accurate indicators of climate specific disease performance in many cases.
+* Note: regional turf quality & gray leaf spot performance may be more accurate indicators of climate specific disease performance in many cases.
+This metric is simply an approximation of overall disease performance.

 Traffic & Wear Score Rank